insight

 Keeping employees on board can sometimes feel like a dark art.
 Fortunately, a single source for workforce insights and reports can remove a lot of the guesswork by making it easy to spot trends and better understand why people might be leaving.

-ADP HR software systems help connect the dots between hiring and talent retention – from flagging potential turnover risks using predictive analytics to leveraging real-time employee data to build stronger employee retention programs.
-Find out more about Workforce Analytics HR applications in our recent guide.
+ADP’s HR software systems help connect the dots between hiring and talent retention – from flagging potential turnover risks using predictive analytics to leveraging real-time employee data to build stronger employee retention programs.

 HR Services